Batteries are an important subject to know a little bit about for any RVer.

 Question: My 1994 Avion 5th wheel has 2 batteries.
 When I open the battery compartment door, extremely hot air rushes out, & the batteries are very hot. …

-Question: Does the battery on a camper get charged from the truck engine or when u plug it in to the outlet does it get charged then?
-Robbie: Locate …
+Question: Does the battery on a camper get charged from the truck engine or when you plug it in to the outlet does it get charged then?
+Robbie: …

 Question: How long can I store the RV with the battery disconnect on?
 In other words, if we aren't going to use the RV for one or 2 weeks or 3 weeks …